thycotic/alm-docs/alm-admin/alerts.md

 <tr valign="top">
 <td>

-ALM allows Administrators to set up custom integrations using webhooks.
+ALM allows Users with **Webhook Permissions** to set up custom integrations using webhooks.
 To create a webhook:
 1. Navigate to **Alert Settings** and click **Webhooks**.
 1. In the upper right-hand corner, click **Create Webhook** to bring up the **Add Webhook** window.
 1. Enter a description of the webhook.